Super Audio CD: Playback hardware

-In order to playback SACD content digitally without any conversion, some players are able to offer an output carrying encrypted streams of DSD, either via IEEE 1394 or more commonly, HDMI.
+In order to play back SACD content digitally without any conversion, some players are able to offer an output carrying encrypted streams of DSD, either via IEEE 1394 or more commonly, HDMI.

 SACD players are not permitted to offer an output carrying an unencrypted stream of DSD.

 The first two generations of Sony's PlayStation 3 game console were capable of reading SACD discs.
 Starting with the third generation (introduced October 2007), SACD playback was removed.
 All PlayStation 3 models, however, will play DSD Disc format.
 The PlayStation 3 was capable of converting multi-channel DSD to lossy 1.5 Mbit/s DTS for playback over S/PDIF using the 2.00 system software.
 The subsequent revision removed the feature.

 Several brands have introduced (mostly high-end) Blu-ray Disc and Ultra HD Blu-ray players that can play SACD discs.

-Unofficial playback of SACD disc images on a PC is possible through freeware audio player foobar2000 for Windows using an open source plug-in extension called SACDDecoder. macOS music software Audirvana also supports playback of SACD disc images.
+Unofficial playback of SACD disc images on a PC is possible through freeware audio player foobar2000 for Windows using the open source plug-in extension SACDDecoder. macOS music software Audirvana also supports playback of SACD disc images.